Basic

 Compose a toast from its parts.
 Toast.Provider owns the queue and the timers (timeout, default 5000ms — 0 disables auto-dismiss; limit, default 3), and Toast.Viewport is the live region that holds the stack.

 Toast.Provider— hosts the manager and timers, and resolves the translated viewport label.
 Renders no element of its own.Toast.Viewport— the fixed live region;placementdocks it (defaultbottom-end,data-placement) anddata-expandedmarks it fanned out.Toast.Root— groups one toast on an elevatedSurface.
 Pass thetoastobject fromuseToast().toasts; itstypedrives the leading status icon's colour (data-type).
-Swipe-to-dismiss runs toward the docked corner (RTL-resolved).Toast.Content— the card body: a grid of the leading icon, the title/description, and the close button.
-It holds everything visible, so the collapsed stack can cleanly blank the cards behind the front one (data-behind).Toast.Title+Toast.Description— the accessible name and supporting copy, linked to the root viaaria-labelledbyandaria-describedby.Toast.Icon— an optional leading status glyph that inherits the toast's colour (decorative).Toast.Spinner— the neutral loading spinner for theloadingphase (role="status").Toast.Action— an inline action under the copy; carries the status colour and a focus ring, or composes with aButtonthroughrender.Toast.Close— the dismiss button; give it anaria-label, or compose aButtonthroughrender.Toast.Portal/Toast.Positioner/Toast.Arrow— for anchored toasts pinned to a trigger.
+Swipe-to-dismiss runs toward the docked corner (RTL-resolved).Toast.Content— the card body: a grid of the leading icon, the text column, and the close button.
+Composed children land in the text column, so an actionButtonneeds no placement of its own.
+It holds everything visible, so the collapsed stack can cleanly blank the cards behind the front one (data-behind).Toast.Title+Toast.Description— the accessible name and supporting copy, linked to the root viaaria-labelledbyandaria-describedby.Toast.Icon— an optional leading status glyph that inherits the toast's colour (decorative).Toast.Spinner— the neutral loading spinner for theloadingphase (role="status").Toast.Close— the dismiss button; give it anaria-label.
+It carries the card's own close styling, so leave it as the part rather than composing aButtoninto it.Toast.Portal/Toast.Positioner/Toast.Arrow— for anchored toasts pinned to a trigger.

-Every rendered part carries a data-slot (noctis-toast-viewport, noctis-toast, noctis-toast-content, noctis-toast-title, noctis-toast-description, noctis-toast-icon, noctis-toast-spinner, noctis-toast-action, noctis-toast-close) for host-side styling — the root also carries data-type, the viewport data-placement.
+Every rendered part carries a data-slot (noctis-toast-viewport, noctis-toast, noctis-toast-content, noctis-toast-title, noctis-toast-description, noctis-toast-icon, noctis-toast-spinner, noctis-toast-close) for host-side styling — the root also carries data-type, the viewport data-placement.
 Pair it with the Base UI state attributes (data-expanded, data-behind, data-limited, data-swiping, data-swipe-direction, data-starting-style, data-ending-style).
 The root renders through Surface at elevated elevation, so controls inside re-derive off that base and separate cleanly.

 Design tokens